 Furthermore, the Guidance Catalog of Industries for Foreign Investment, or the Foreign Investment Catalog, the latest version of which was promulgated jointly by MOFCOM and the National Development and Reform Commission, or the NDRC, on June 28, 2017 and became effective on July 28, 2017, classifies businesses into three categories with regard to foreign investment:(i) "encouraged," (ii) "restricted," and (iii) "prohibited."
-The latter two categories are included in the negative list, which was first introduced into the Foreign Investment Catalog in 2017, and listed, in a unified manner, the restrictive measures for the entry of foreign investment.
-On June 28, 2018, MOFCOM and NDRC jointly promulgated the Special Administrative Measures (Negative List 2018) for Foreign Investment Access, or the Special Administrative Measures, which replaced the negative list attached to the Foreign Investment Catalog in 2018.
+The latter two categories are included in the negative list (Negative List, which was most recently amended on June 23, 2020), which was first introduced into the Foreign Investment Catalog in 2017, and listed, in a unified manner, the restrictive measures for the entry of foreign investment.
 Industries that are not listed in the Foreign Investment Catalog or the Special Administrative Measures are permitted areas for foreign investments, and are generally open to foreign investment unless specifically restricted by other PRC regulations.
 Our business falls under value-added telecommunications services, which are listed under the Special Administrative Measures.